Ada-Developers-Academy/ada-precourse-v2/preparing-for-ada/starter.md

 ### Links to Code

-Other programming exercises called Project Challenges will ask you to submit a link to code in [repl.it](https://repl.it).
-Later, after you start at Ada we will have you submit work in Learn from [Github](https://github.com).
+Other programming exercises called Project Challenges will ask you to submit a link to code, typically from [Github](https://github.com).
+Through the classroom period we will submit links to repositories or "repos" that contain full code projects, as well as gists, which are typically a single file or small set of documents.

 <!-- >>>>>>>>>>>>>>>>>>>>>> BEGIN CHALLENGE >>>>>>>>>>>>>>>>>>>>>> -->
 <!-- Replace everything in square brackets [] and remove brackets  -->